skillprompt/headless-cms-backend/backend/SetupREADME.md

 This project uses the following technologies:

-- **Express**: A web framework for building APIs in Node.js
+- **Express**: A web framework for building APIs in Node.js for more -> https://www.npmjs.com/package/express
-- **TypeScript**: A superset of JavaScript with type safety
+- **TypeScript**: A superset of JavaScript with type safety for more -> https://www.npmjs.com/package/typescript
-- **bcryptjs**: A library for hashing passwords securely
+- **bcryptjs**: A library for hashing passwords securely for more -> https://www.npmjs.com/package/typescript
-- **jsonwebtoken**: For generating and verifying JSON Web Tokens (JWTs)
+- **jsonwebtoken**: For generating and verifying JSON Web Tokens (JWTs) for more -> https://www.npmjs.com/package/jsonwebtoken
-- **dotenv**: Loads environment variables from a `.env` file
+- **dotenv**: Loads environment variables from a `.env` file  for more -> https://www.npmjs.com/package/dotenv
-- **zod**: A schema validation library to ensure that incoming data matches expected formats
+- **zod**: A schema validation library to ensure that incoming data matches expected formats for more -> https://www.npmjs.com/package/zod
-- **cookie-parser**: To parse cookies sent by the client in HTTP requests
+- **cookie-parser**: To parse cookies sent by the client in HTTP requests for more -> https://www.npmjs.com/package/cookie-parser
-- **CORS**: Middleware for enabling Cross-Origin Resource Sharing (CORS) on APIs
+- **CORS**: Middleware for enabling Cross-Origin Resource Sharing (CORS) on APIs for more -> https://www.npmjs.com/package/cors

-- **tsx**: A Node.js runtime that enables running TypeScript and ESM files directly with Node.js, providing fast compilation and hot module reloading for development
+- **tsx**: A Node.js runtime that enables running TypeScript and ESM files directly with Node.js, providing fast compilation and hot module reloading for development for more -> https://www.npmjs.com/package/tsx <br/>

-- Used in our development script: `"dev": "tsx --watch src/main.ts"`
+  <b>tsx Used in our development script</b>: `"dev": "tsx --watch src/main.ts"` To make developer easier to run the server and donot start server again & again.